History: Antimony Metal

 According to some of the first metallurgy books published in Europe, crude methods for isolating antimony metal were likely known by Italian chemists over 600 years ago.

-One of antimony's earliest metallic uses came in the mid-15th century when it was added as a hardening agent in cast metal printing type used by Johannes Gutenberg's first printing presses.
+One of the antimony's earliest metallic uses came in the mid-15th century when it was added as a hardening agent in cast metal printing type used by Johannes Gutenberg's first printing presses.

 By the 1500s, antimony was reportedly being added to alloys used to produce church bells because it resulted in a pleasant tone when struck.